circa 1957 Westinghouse H-612P5

 Made by Westinghouse Electric Corp., Metuchen, New Jersey

-The first Westinghouse transistor radio was the 1956 H-587P7/H-588P7/H-589P7, a seven transistor model -- yes, as with Raytheon, RCA and Philco, Westinghouse's first transistor radio had more transistors than its second model.
+The first Westinghouse transistor radio was the 1956 H-587P7/H-588P7/H-589P7, a seven transistor model -- so, yes, as with Raytheon and Philco, Westinghouse's first transistor radio incorporated more transistors than its second model.

 |